 Cystourethroscopy is one of the most common procedures performed by a urologic surgeon.
-It allows for direct visualization of the urethra, urethral sphincter, prostate, bladder and ureteral orifices.
-There are various indications to perform cystoscopy, and it can be performed as a simple office procedure or as a procedure in the operating room with the patient under general anesthesia.
-This activity describes the indications, contraindications of cystoscopy, and highlights the role of the interprofessional team in managing patients with urological problems.
+It allows for direct visualization of the urethra, urethral sphincter, prostate, bladder, and ureteral orifices.
+There are various indications to perform a cystoscopy.
+It can be performed as a simple office procedure or as a procedure in the operating room with the patient under general anesthesia.
+This activity describes the indications, contraindications of cystoscopy and highlights the role of the interprofessional team in managing patients with urological problems.

 - Describe the technique of cystoscopy.

 - Explain the importance of improving care coordination among the interprofessional team to enhance the delivery of care for patients undergoing cystoscopy.